amandagaabo/my-14ers/README.md

   * Section - add peak form
     * Form header
     * Select peak dropdown
-    * Select date datepicker
+    * Select date
   * Navigation - list and map view toggle
   * Section - peak photo list
-    * Tab navigation list/map
     * Sort dropdown
 	  * Div for each peak
      * Photo of peak
-     * Description including elevation, rank, range and date climbed
+     * Description including elevation, rank and date climbed
   * Section - map of peaks
-    * Tab navigation list/map
     * Div for map

 ## Pages
-* Home  / List View
+* Home  / Photo List View
   * If no peaks have been logged, the user is prompted to add a completed peak
   * If peaks have been logged, a sortable photo list is displayed with buttons to switch to map view or add a peak
   * Local storage will be used to save user added peaks

 * Map View
-  * The map view will display a google map
+  * The map view will display a google map with pins at each completed peak

-* Add a Completed Peak
+* Add a Completed Peak Form
-  * Form where user can select the peak and date hiked
+  * Form where user can select the peak and date completed
-  * Upon submit the user will get a success message then be taken back to the photo list
+  * Upon submit if there are errors the user will get a message, if no errors they will be taken back to the photo list

 ## Data
 * User peak log